MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     (Get-AzActionGroup -ResourceGroupName <resourceGroup> -Name <actionGroup>).Id
     ```

-3. Create and save a Resource Manager template for Resource Health alerts as `resourcehealthalert.json` ([see details below](#resource-manager-template-options-for-resource-health-alerts))
+3. Create and save a Resource Manager template for Resource Health alerts as `resourcehealthalert.json` ([see details](#resource-manager-template-options-for-resource-health-alerts))

 4. Create a new Azure Resource Manager deployment using this template